scarpent/ledgerbil/syntax/README.md

 format.)

 There's no build needed for the `.sublime-syntax` files.

-VSCode has [TextMate Languages][6] for highlighting YAML/JSON tmLanugage files, and is also able to convert between YAML/JSON/XML formats.

 I really liked working with Sublime's [newer syntax definition][2].
 With contexts and pushing and popping, you have a lot more control.
 And being